jyje/portfolio/index.md

 # Jeayoung Jeon

-**Jeayoung Jeon** is a software engineer specializing in **DevOps** and **Computer Vision** in South Korea.
+**Jeayoung Jeon** is a software engineer specializing in **MLOps** and **Computer Vision** in South Korea.
 He holds a full-time position at MAXST.
 Currently, his primary focus is on solving vision and data science problems using cluster computing.
 His skill set includes the following:

 - DevOps and Infrastructure (2023 - Present)
 - Visual-SLAM and Digital Twin (2018 - Present)